NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/Training-guide-BARS/Home/Applications/BaRS-Applications/Applications/BaRS-APP6/Payloads-for-Referrals.page.md

 ## Referral Cancellation Payload

 The ability to cancel a referral is a core workflow in BaRS.
-For details on the use of the standard pattern for cancellation please see the following {{pagelink:core-SPCancellation, text:Standard Patterns - Cancellation}}.
+For details on the use of the standard pattern for cancellation please see the following {{pagelink:core-SPCancellation-1.1.3, text:Standard Patterns - Cancellation}}.

 <br>
 <hr>